brajeshwar/brajeshwar.github.io/_posts/2010/2010-10-13-microsofts-open-source-strategy-to-manage-its-net.md

----
-layout: post
-title: Microsoft's 'Open Source Strategy' to manage its .Net
+# Microsoft's 'Open Source Strategy' to manage its .Net
----

 Call it uncanny, strange or unlikely, Microsoft has made the move of going the Open-Source way -- at least to manage some of its resources.
 In this case the idea is to incorporate one of the first editions (versions) of <a href="http://nupack.codeplex.com/">NuPack</a> which can serve as an open source manager for Microsoft's <a href="http://www.microsoft.com/net/">.Net</a>.
 Scott Guthrie has exemplified in a detailed manner about the <a href="http://weblogs.asp.net/scottgu/archive/2010/10/06/announcing-nupack-asp-net-mvc-3-beta-and-webmatrix-beta-2.aspx">working of the NuPack</a> in his website.